-Pantone’s color of the year has been annually announced for the last 20 years.
+Pantone’s color of the year has been annually announced for over 20 years.
 Each year, it gains popularity among the public yet mostly influences Designers of all kinds.
-We take the color of the year in to consideration when it sparks our creativity for new color combinations in the garden.
-2019 Color of the […]
+We take the color of the year into consideration when it sparks our creativity for new color combinations in the garden.

 Your landscaping isn’t created for one season or even one year.
 A well-designed, stylish landscape isn’t like a trendy new outfit.
 Landscape design trends 2021.

 With Halloween around the corner, let’s talk about creepy plants.
 Not poisonous-creepy or lethal toxin-creepy, but plants that have a mysterious aesthetic to them.
 Woody plants Harry Lauder’s Walking Stick, Corylus avellana ‘Contorta’ is an ornate looking shrub with twisty branches and wavy crinkled leaves.
 In early spring around March, its branches drip long, yellow […]

 We love to incorporate rock or stonework into the landscape.
 There are so many varieties in the rocks themselves, and even more variety in the possibilities of using them to your advantage.
 Stone adds texture and contrast and requires little or no maintenance.
 Stones can be used for an assortment of purposes both decorative and […]

 If you are lucky enough to have beautiful old trees on your property no doubt you are thankful for the shade, but have often longed for a more vibrant garden.
 It is a common desire that our clients bring to us.
 Our designers know that an exceptional landscape can be achieved by using different textured and colored […]

 It may be difficult to recognize when to replace your landscape plants.
 The landscape is always growing and changing.
 We tend to get used to our landscapes and become blind to the subtle changes from year to year.
 As trees and shrubs grow, they are altering the light, water, and nutrient availability of the rest […]